Montrose, Angus: Modern history

 From its early inception as a port Montrose had traded in skins, hides and cured salmon but in the 17th century began to export wheat and barley in regular trading transactions with the Hanseatic League.
 The town imported flax and timber from the Baltic; salt, fruit and wine from France and Portugal.
 The wealth this brought to the town is demonstrated in the surviving houses built by landowning and merchant families as well as local street names of "America Street", "California Street", "Baltic Street" and "India Street" evidencing its trading heritage.

 The site of the castle, now known as Castlestead was the birthplace of the famous James Graham, 1st Marquess of Montrose.
 Graham signed the National Covenant against Charles I's reorganisation of the Kirk in Scotland, fighting in the ensuing Bishops' Wars, but later switched to the King's side only to be captured and executed in Edinburgh in the year 1650.

+Between 1677 and the summer of 1678 a dyke which was begun across the Montrose Basin, designed to drain and reclaim the northern half, by Dronner, a Dutch engineer.
+It was destroyed shortly after in a storm.
+One of the most vocal objectors to the scheme was the elderly Meggie Cowie, who was said to have made blasphemous comments to those who were involved.
+She was tried, found guilty of witchcraft, and was burnt at the stake on 14 January 1679.

 The final chapter of the ill-fated 1715 Jacobite rebellion was also played out in Montrose.
 Towards the end of the uprising (which had lasted nearly six months, from September 1715 to February 1716) James Francis Edward Stuart (the Old Pretender; formerly James, Prince of Wales) arrived in Montrose, where he spent his last night in Scotland, on 4 February 1716.
 He sailed from Montrose to exile in France.
 The town was held for his son, Charles Edward Stuart (Bonnie Prince Charlie; the Young Pretender), 30 years later and in February 1746 the largest naval battle of the war was fought in Montrose Harbour.

 During the 18th century the town was a major smuggling centre.
 It profited from the slave trade but only for a brief time.
 The wealth accrued by trade was substantial.
 Wealthy merchants in the 18th and 19th centuries dominated the town and built their houses gable to gable.
 Hence Montrosians have inherited the sobriquet, "gable-enders".
 A statistical account taken between 1791 and 1799 estimates the population in the 1750s as 4248; in 1776 as 4465; in 1784 as 4866 and in 1790 as 5194.
 Contemporaries expected that many would emigrate at the conclusion of the American Revolutionary War but those that did leave were few.

 Samuel Johnson made a tour of the town on his visit to Scotland in the 1770s.
 He said of it:

-"...we travelled on to Montrose, which we surveyed in the morning and found it well-built, airy, and clean.
-The town house is a handsome fabrick with a portico.
-We then went to view the English chapel, and found it a small church, clean to a degree unknown in any other part of Scotland, with commodious galleries, and what was yet less expected, with an organ.".